 Simon Fraser, 11th Lord Lovat – ‘Last and greatest of the old-style Scottish chiefs’ Like an old eagle, Lovat smiles enigmatically from under hooded eyes – complete with 18th century frock coat, wig, breeches, wrinkly stockings, and shoes with silver buckles.
 This is Lovat as the great cartoonist Hogarth saw him, in the Tower of London.
 Hogarth’s […]

-1603-1745: Rebellions, Revolutions, Breakthroughs & Breakdowns – the glamour and horror of the game of kings The British Royal House of Stuart: An Epic covering 150 Years of Transformation ‘All political lives … end in failure.’
-That could sum up the Stuarts.
-Revolutions, rebellions, breakthroughs and breakdowns – the Stuart age has it all.
-Between […]
+1603-1745: Rebellions, Revolutions, Breakthroughs & Breakdowns – the glamour and horror of the game of kings The British Royal House of Stuart: 150 Years of Transformation ‘All political lives … end in failure.’
+That has to sum up the Stuarts.
+Revolutions, rebellions, breakthroughs and breakdowns – the British Stuart age has it all.
+Between James […]

 The End of the Tudors – Birth of the Stuart Era March, 1603 … End of an Era All good things come to an end.
 The great Elizabeth I lay dying at Richmond Palace.
 Rumours trickled out beyond the palace walls.
 The queen’s devoted, but psychologically and financially exhausted people waited, with growing anxiety.
 One […]

 Come to a talk on The Last Highlander at Waterstones Aberdeen (Union Bridge branch) tomorrow, 23 May and hear how, according to The Inverness Courier ‘I learned to like a rapist and traitor’.

 The late Lady Lovat as a girl of perhaps 16, naturally modest, averts her eyes from a curious group of naked Papua New Guinea men.
 Cannibalism was still practised.
 He’s hard to pick out, but I like the man in the background, arms folded – watching lunch come ashore?